Active mechanics reveal molecular-scale force kinetics in living oocytes: Results

+The parameters characterizing the mechanical properties are obtained from AMR measurements.
+The memory kernel quantifies the mechanical resistance of the cytoplasmic-skeleton and influences the dynamics of both the vesicle, $x$, and the cage, $x_{0}$.
+In principle, one would expect the memory kernel in equations \ref{eq:motion1} and \ref{eq:motion2} to be different since equation \ref{eq:motion1} describes motion of the vesicle, and equation \ref{eq:motion2} describes motion of the cage.
+Provided that the dissipation is mediated by the surrounding medium in both cases, then the memory kernels would only differ by a prefactor.
+In this model the prefactor ends up on both sides of equation \ref{eq:motion2} and mathematically cancel, leaving the memory kernels in equations \ref{eq:motion1} and \ref{eq:motion2} identical (see previous derivation \cite{25375540}).

-where $x$ is the position of the vesicle, $\xi$ is Gaussian colored noise with correlations $\langle\xi(t)\xi(t^{\prime})\rangle=k_{B}T\gamma(|t-t^{\prime}|)$, as provided by the Fluctuation Dissipation Theorem \cite{Kubo_1966}, $k_{B}$ is the Boltzmann constant, and $T$ is the bath temperature of the environment.
-The viscoelastic material properties are described by, $\kappa$, the harmonic trap stiffness with center $x_{0}$, and the memory kernel, $\gamma(t)=\gamma_{\alpha}t^{-\alpha}/\Gamma(1-\alpha)$, where $\Gamma$ is the Gamma function, and $\zeta_{\alpha}=(\gamma_{\alpha}/\kappa)^{1/\alpha}$ is the microscopic timescale of the material.
-This memory kernel describes the measured mechanical properties of the cytoskeleton and influences the dynamics of both $x$ and $x_{0}$.
-The microscopic interpretation of $\kappa$ is the local caging due to the cytoskeleton (as evident from the low frequency plateau in the measured shear modulus Fig. \ref{fig:fig2}), and $x_{0}$ is the location of this cage.
-In the absence of active forces, the position of this local cage does not move ($\frac{dx_{0}}{dt}=0$).
-When active forces do exist, as in living cells, they rearrange the cytoskeleton and drive motion of the cage ($\frac{dx_{0}}{dt}\neq0$).
-The active force experienced by the cage results from the active burst velocity driven by molecular motors, $v_{A}$, which is a stochastic process consisting of alternating active and quiescent periods.
+The microscopic interpretation of $\kappa$ is the local caging due to the cytoskeleton (as evident from the low frequency plateau in the measured shear modulus Fig. \ref{fig:fig2}), where $x_{0}$ is the location of this cage.
+In the absence of active forces, the position of this local cage does not move ($\dot x_{0}=0$).
+When active forces do exist, as in living cells, they rearrange the cytoskeleton and drive motion of the cage ($\dot x_{0} \neq0$).
+The active force experienced by the cage results from the active burst velocity, $v_{A}$, which is a stochastic process consisting of alternating active and quiescent periods.
 During an active phase the active burst velocity, $v_{A}$, takes on a constant non-zero value, $v$, for a random exponentially distributed time of average value $\tau$.
-During a quiescent phase the active burst velocity is 0 for an exponentially distributed random time $\tau_{0}$ \cite{25375540,Fodor_2015,21770546}.
+During a quiescent phase the active burst velocity is 0 for an exponentially distributed random time of average value $\tau_{0}$ \cite{25375540,Fodor_2015,21770546}.
+A schematic example is shown in Fig. 4B, right inset.
 The active burst velocity is a zero-mean stochastic process with correlations $\langle v_{A}(t)v_{A}(0)\rangle=k_{B}T_{A}\exp(-|t|/\tau)/(\kappa\zeta_{\alpha}\tau)$, where $k_{B}T_{A}=\kappa\zeta_{\alpha}(v\tau)^{2}/[3(\tau+\tau_{0})]$ defines an active energy scale.
 Note that the dynamics of the joint process $\{x,x_{0}\}$ is not Markovian because of the memory kernel in the equations of motion.